 DFT calculations were performed by utilizing CRYSTAL17 with the B1WC hybrid functional, which includes 16% Hartree-Fock exchange combined with the Wu-Cohen GGA exchange functional and Perdew-Wang correlation functionals.26,27 The B1WC hybrid functional was chosen because it has been verified to deliver a good description of both the lattice constants and band gap of STO.28,29 The electron basis sets were chosen from the CRYSTAL online database (Sr_HAYWSC311(1d)G_piskunov_2004 for Sr, Ti_86411(1d)G_baranek_2013_BaTiO3 for Ti, and O_8411(1d)G_baranek_2013_BaTiO3 for O).30 An 8 × 8 × 8 Monkhorst-Pack k grid was used in the optimization of the unit cell of STO with energy and force convergence criteria being 10-7 Hartree and 4.5 × 10-4 Hartree/Bohr, respectively.
 The obtained cell parameter (a = 3.884 Å) and band gap (Eg = 3.59 eV) show good agreement with experimental results (a = 3.905 Å, Eg = 3.25 eV)31,32 and previous computational results (a = 3.880 Å, Eg = 3.57 eV).28 The obtained Ti-O bond length is 1.942 Å (= a/2).
 The band structure and density of states (DOS) of STO calculated with unit cell is shown in Figure S1.
 The band width of the flat band in the -X direction is calculated to be 0.17 eV, compared to 0.25 eV in literature.33

 We adopted Woodward’s method34 to build the aristotype (a0a0a0) and six hettotype (a0a0c-, a0b-b-, a-a-a-, a0a0c+, a0b+b+, a+a+a+) STO structures based on the optimized unit cell, which is untilted.
 Structures corresponding to rotation of rigid TiO6 octahedra have been generated using the code POTATO35 that produces as output a 2 × 2 × 2 supercell expansion in P1 symmetry of the tilted systems, which we have used without further modifications.
 The tilt angles were kept identical in different directions for simplicity and five tilt angles (3°, 6°, 9°, 12°, and 15°) were calculated.
 The structure and cell parameters for different tilt systems with tilt angle of 9° are shown and compared with the a0a0a0 system (Table S1, Figure S2-S8).
-The generated cell parameters agree well with Woodward’s description for the tilt systems34 Self-consistent field calculations were performed for each tilt system with fixed cell parameters and atomic positions.
+The generated cell parameters agree well with Woodward’s description for the tilt systems, i.e., the a-a-a- system adopts a rhombohedral cell, there is an angle which derivates from 90° in a0b-b-, and all other calculated tilt systems adopt orthorhombic cells.34 Self-consistent field calculations were performed for each tilt system with fixed cell parameters and atomic positions.
 The energy convergence was achieved to 10-7 Hartree on an 8 × 8 × 8 Monkhorst-Pack k grid.
 As the aristotype and hettotype systems are all based on the 2 × 2 × 2 supercell of STO, the original band structure of unit cell folds in the smaller first Brillouin zones of aristotype and hettotype systems.
 For example, the original flat band in the -X direction of the unit cell becomes two flat bands along the -X direction of the aristotype a0a0a0 system, as shown in Figure 2a (Figure S1).

 The Boltzmann transport equations as implemented in BoltzTraP2 were utilized to calculate the electrical conductivity  and Seebeck coefficient S:36,37